 Worst case scenario, you go to the store and buy what you forgot.

 We made sure to bring diapers, wipes, extra clothes, a hat, a blanket, sound machine, bathing suits, bottles, formula, burp cloths and most importantly SUNSCREEN!

-Be sure to pack any medications you may need such as infant Tylenol just in case a fever or tooth decides to pop up.
+Be sure to pack any medications you may need such as infant Tylenol just in case a fever or a tooth decides to pop up.

 *PSA: remember to pack diapers and wipes in your carry on.